mkierc/advent-of-code/2015/readme.md

 - [x] Part Two - What is the number of the real Aunt Sue?

 #### [Day 17: Aunt Sue](src/day_17)
-- [ ] Part One - How many different combinations of containers can exactly fit 150 liters of eggnog?
+- [x] Part One - How many different combinations of containers can exactly fit 150 liters of eggnog?
+- [ ] Part Two - How many different ways can you fill containers and still hold exactly 150 litres?